 Drivers must obey the instructions of designated traffic controllers.

 All posted traffic signs and signals must be obeyed.

 Uniform state and Denmark Technical College citations will be issued to violators.

 Traffic, parking and registration violation fines must be paid to the Business Office.
-Failure to pay at the Business Office will result in a summons to magistrate’s court and additional fines imposed.
+Failure to pay will result in revocation of your driving privileges on campus.